Ramat Gan: Local government

 The mayor of Ramat Gan is Carmel Shama.

 Below is a complete list of mayors:

 Education

 Ramat Gan is home to Israel's second largest university, Bar-Ilan University, with 24,000 students.
 The city is also the location of the Shenkar College of Engineering and Design, Ramat Gan College, the College of Law and Business, Beit Zvi acting college.
+Ramat Gan is home to the Israel Bible Center as well.

 Religions

 Judaism

 Ramat Gan has 112 synagogues, two yeshivot, and a Kabbalah Center.

 Other

-Ramat Gan also has a Buddhist temple, and a Scientology center.
+Ramat Gan also has a Buddhist temple and a Scientology center.

 Healthcare

-The Sheba Medical Center located in southeastern Ramat Gan and Tel HaShomer, is Israel's largest hospital.
+The Sheba Medical Center, located in southeastern Ramat Gan and Tel HaShomer, is Israel's largest hospital.
 It includes the Safra Children's Hospital and Padeh Geriatric Rehabilitation Center.
 The city has 32 medical centers run by health authorities and 10 child-care clinics operated by the municipality.
 The city is also served by Mayanei Hayeshua Medical Center, a Haredi hospital in nearby Bnei Brak.